juhannam/gct634-2024/hw3/readme.md

 - Use MIDI data augmentation techniques such as transpose or tempo change
 - Implement different random sampling methods such as Top-K, Top-p sampling
 - Renovate the MIDI-like tokenization, particularly to address the bad note duration estimation
-- Find bugs in the baseline code :)